RianFuro/nvim-launcher/README.md

 })
 ```

-If you allow sourcing `.vimrc` files from the current directory you can put your script setup there to be sourced automatically.
+If you allow sourcing `.nvimrc` files from the current directory you can put your script setup there to be sourced automatically.

 Loading script configuration from a project local file, package.json, etc. is in the works.